got-agents/agents/12-factor-agents-2.md

 ```

 This approach gives the LLM specific options for how and when to contact humans, with clear structures for what information to include, rather than generic "text OR json" outputs that are common in chat interfaces.

+By treating human interaction as a first-class concept in your agent architecture, you make it easier to build systems that know when to operate autonomously and when to involve humans.
+This creates a more natural collaboration between humans and AI, where each contributes their strengths.

 ## 5. Tools Are Just Structured Output